Home :: Best Travel Books for Women

 One emerging area is that of travel guidebooks for women, written specifically with women in mind.

 Most guidebooks are written 'for everyone' though, and we would do ourselves a disfavor if we didn't use them.
 Go to any bookstore and you'll lose yourself.
 Which one to choose?
 I've tried to put some order into this by preparing my own travel guidebook reviews so you can tell one apart from the other.

-If you'd rather read blogs, I've put together this list of what I consider the best travel blogs for solo women, including the Top 50 - that should keep you busy for a bit.
+If you'd rather read blogs, I've put together this list of what I consider the best travel blogs for solo women, which that should keep you busy for a bit.

 And if you're worried about taking off on your own after decades of traveling with others, my own book on baby boomer travel for women will help debunk the myth that it's too late to travel the world on your own.

-If you're searching for great travel books by or for women, browse through my Women's Travel Bookstore.
-For reviews, Suroor Alikhan shares her best of the best in a series of monthly posts reviewing books from around the world.
+Need to read some women's travel books?
+Suroor Alikhan shares her best of the best in a series of monthly posts reviewing books from around the world.